John-WL-utils/bounding-volume-hierarchy/README.md

 * If you need to construct other types of BVH that don't only check for collisions between a mesh and a sphere, you can modify this implementation fairly easily for that matter;
 * This implementation only handles windows file system when reading .obj files.
 * Optional objects are used as attributes at multiple places, so the Bvh class is actually not serializable by default.
-A lot of refactoring is needed if you want to serialize the constructed Bvh object.
+A lot of refactoring is needed if you want to be able to serialize the constructed Bvh object.

 <!-- INSTALLATION -->
 ### Installation